-- Without the Administrator privileges on the machine, a user cannot run or modify plans or tasks owned by other users. - It is not possible to modify or delete a currently running backup plan or task. - A centralized backup plan or task can be modified or deleted only on the management server side.
+- Without the Administrator privileges on the machine, a user cannot run or modify plans or tasks owned by other users. - It is not possible to modify or delete a currently running backup plan or task.

 То Do

-Create a new backup plan or task Click New, then select one of the following:
+Create a new backup plan Click New, then select one of the following:

-Backup plan (p.
-30)
+OI task Backup plan (p.
+36)

 Recovery task (p.
-98)
+105)

 ■ Validation task (p.
-144)
+159)

-View details of a plan/task Click Operails.
+То Do View details of a plan/task Click Operails.
 In the respective Plan Details (p.
-198) or Task Details (p.
-199) window, review the plan or task details.
+252) or Task Details (p.
+253) window, review the plan or task details.
 View plan's/task's log Click Log.
 You will be taken to the Log (p.
-200) view containing the list of the log entries grouped by the plan/task-related activities.
+254) view containing the list of the log entries grouped by the plan/task-related activities.
 Run a plan/task Backup plan 1.
 Click Run.
 2. In the drop-down list, select the plan's task you need run.
 Running the backup plan starts the selected task of that plan immediately in spite of its schedule and conditions.
 Task Click Run.
 The task will be executed immediately in spite of its schedule and conditions.
 Stop a plan/task Click Stop.
 Backup plan Stopping the running backup plan stops all its tasks.
 Thus, all the task operations will be aborted.
 Task Stopping a task aborts its operation (recovery, validation, exporting, conversion, etc.).
 The task enters the Idle state.
 The task schedule, if created, remains valid.
 To complete the operation you will have to run the task over again.
-What will happen if I stop the recovery task?
-Recovering disks: the aborted operation may cause changes in the target disk.
+What will happen if I stop the recovery task? ■ Recovering disks: the aborted operation may cause changes in the target disk.
 Depending on the time that has passed since the task run, the target disk may not be initialized, or the disk space may be unallocated, or some volumes may be recovered and others not.
-To recover the entire disk, run the task once again.
-Recovering volumes: the target volume will be deleted and its space unallocated - the same result you will get if the recovery is unsuccessful.
-To recover the "lost" volume, run the task once again.
-Recovering files or folders: the aborted operation may cause changes in the destination folder.
+To recover the entire disk, run the task once again. ■ Recovering volumes: the target volume will be deleted and its space unallocated - the same result you will get if the recovery is unsuccessful.
+To recover the "lost" volume, run the task once again. ■ Recovering files or folders: the aborted operation may cause changes in the destination folder.
 Depending on the time that has passed since the task run, some files may be recovered, but some not.
 To recover all the files, run the task once again.